adblockradio/adblockradio/README.md

 # Adblock Radio

 ## Outline
-This module analyses radio streams and determines if current kind of audio is advertisement, talk or music in audio streams
+This module analyses radio streams and determines if current kind of audio is advertisement, talk or music in audio streams.
+It is the engine of [Adblock Radio](https://www.adblockradio.com).

 The analysis is two-fold: